Biden can't make Trump's immigration cruelty vanish overnight.

 While the flurry of activity swirls at the top, it will take some time for the changes to be felt on the ground.
 And for the Perla family, those changes can’t come soon enough.

-When Perla and his family arrived at the US-Mexico border, they had to wait for months in Tijuana before they could even get a chance to petition for asylum at the port of entry San Diego in late February 2019.
+When they arrived at the US-Mexico border, they had to wait for months in Tijuana before they could even get a chance to petition for asylum at the port of entry San Diego in late February 2019.
 US border officials detained them for a few days, only to return them to Mexico, and place them on MPP.
 They are amongst the 70,000 asylum seekers—who are not from Mexico—forced to stay in Mexican border cities since Trump implemented the program.
 Of those, an estimated 25,000 still have an open case under MPP, like the Perlas.

 Last week, Biden launched a new program to slowly start allowing those with active cases to enter the United States and finish out their cases here.
 The administration said people needed to first sign up using an online portal to get a date for their appointment at the border, they will get a COVID-19 test in Mexico and then be allowed to enter and travel to their final destination.
 Once there they must show up to the immigration court closest to them and may be required to wear an ankle monitor.
 Last Friday, the first 25 asylum seekers were allowed in, but launch day brought with it confusion at the border and problems with the website.
 The issues extended throughout the following days with so much delay on the phone lines and online portal that Perla’s lawyer hadn’t been able to enter them into the system by Tuesday.